agoldst/dfr-browser/README.md

 Currently, this provides very minimal views of topics, documents, and word types as specified in the model.
 It provides lists of "top" words and documents in topics, "top" topics in documents, and "top" topics for words, and, for each topic, a visualization of the yearly topic proportions.
 There is also a "bibliography" view of all your documents, ordered by year of publication.

 The ranking and sorting calculations are done on the fly, but nothing else is, and the page holds the document-topic matrix in memory.
 I haven't done much to optimize it.
-It's serviceable if you run it locally, but it's not ready to go up on a web server with a big model.
+It's serviceable if you run it locally.
+For serving from a web server, a big model means a lot of data has to be sent to the client; keeping the doc-topic matrix sparse saves some room, but there are limits to this.

 ## What it should do